-If you have an emergency, call 911.
+If you have an emergency CALL 911

-MD of Foothills Fire Department administration
+Foothills Fire Department admin:

 Fire Protection in the Municipal District of Foothills is comprised of many partners.
 These partners are required to service an area of over 1,400 square miles with a rural population of over 19,000 citizens.
 Each partner has been assigned a primary response area.
 Currently there are nine districts including the area served by Calgary Fire Halls.